 The SWAP instrument is an electrostatic instrument.
 The SWAP electro-optics control the energy passband of ions entering the instrument.
-The electro-optics has three parts: the Retarding Potential Analyzer (RPA), the Electrostatic Analyzer (ESA), and the deflector (DFL). shows a cross section of the instrument.
-The RPA consists of four grids with the inner two having a positive voltage, which repels ions with less than energies the corresponding potential energy (qV) (top right and left Figure 14-1). of The Electrostatic Analyzer has two which parts, are concentrically spaced, an inner dome and an outer spherical shell at ground (Figure 14-1).
+The electrooptics has three parts: the Retarding Potential Analyzer (RPA), the Electrostatic Analyzer (ESA), and the deflector (DFL).
+Figure 14-1 shows a cross section of the instrument.
+The RPA consists of four grids with the inner two having a positive voltage, which repels ions with energies less than the corresponding potential energy (qV) (top right and left of Figure 14-1).
+The Electrostatic which are concentrically spaced, an inner dome and an outer spherical shell at ground (Figure 14-1).
 Only ions with a limited range of energies pass through the ESA to reach the detector.